pwr-Solaar/Solaar/README.md

 **Solaar** will detect all devices paired with your Unifying Receiver, and at the very least display some basic information about them.
 Depending on the device, it may be able to read its battery status.

-A few devices I was able to test on also have extended support:
+A few devices also have extended support, mostly because I was able to directly test on them:

 * The [K750 Solar Keyboard](http://www.logitech.com/keyboards/keyboard/devices/7454)
   is also queried for its solar charge status.
 Pressing the Solar key on the